-Specifically, a community might reject an idea at first, and later (after the idea has been proven its merit elsewhere) profit by taking advantage of it.
+Well, the problem is: a crypto-community can reject an idea at first, and later (after the idea has been proven its merit elsewhere) profit by taking advantage of it.

 This is wonderful for the hegemony of the original chain; but it is disastrous for the new, upstart chain.
 And it wrecks havoc on the incentives for innovation.
 While obstructing, the original community halts progress.
 And when they eventually adopt the now-derisked idea, they bankrupt anyone who invested in it back when it was controversial.

 So, the skeptics are rewarded for being wrong, and the trailblazers are punished for being right.
 This is unjust, of course!